-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 Since the range or cooktop is not vented directly to the exterior of the RV, there’s nothing much to do but make sure it’s clean and dry prior to the cold winter storage period.

-Electrical Systems
+Electrical systems

 If you are expecting sustained below-freezing temperatures, the only reasonable thing to do with an RV’s batteries is to simply remove them, especially if they are the wet-cell, flooded-lead-acid variety.
 AGM batteries endure cold temperatures slightly better, but if it’s going to be that cold and you won’t be using the RV, take the time to remove them all and store them over the winter in a clean, dry location, if possible.